 For example, imagine that you’ve bought a property through a mortgage.
-However, the lender requires a better guarantee then your signature, so they have the mortgage documents filed at the local government office.
+However, the lender requires a better guarantee than your signature, so they have the mortgage documents filed at the local government office.
 The lender has now become the lienholder (a person or organization that holds the lien).
 Secures debt and gives the lender a better chance of being repaid for the loan.
 If the loan is not repaid, the lender may have the right to claim and resell the property.
 Liens are also a signal to other creditors.
-If you apply for another loan, they will see that they won’t be the first in line when it comes time to be paid.
+If you apply for another loan, they will see that they won’t be the first in line for being paid.
 Typically makes it almost impossible to sell or refinance until you have paid off your outstanding debts.

 How is the lien found?How is the lien found?

 Before a property can be sold, it must go through due diligence.
 As part of this process, a title company will be brought in to search public records for any liens against the property.
 There are several types of liens:

-- Judgment Liens – If you lose a lawsuit and can’t pay back immediately, then the creditor (the person who won the lawsuit) may file a lien against the property you own.
+- Judgment Liens – If you lose a lawsuit and can’t pay it back immediately, then the creditor (the person who won the lawsuit) may file a lien against the property you own.

 - Tax Liens – If you fail to pay current taxes to local governments or the IRS, they can place a lien against your property.
-This is very bad news as tax liens can be attached to current and future assets.
+This is terrible news as tax liens can be attached to current and future assets.
 The IRS can even jump the queue and collect it before other creditors.